Ionic Bond in Chemistry

 - Ionic solids are poor conductors of electricity because the positive and negative ions present in the ionic compound are fixed in their positions.
 Therefore, such ions cannot move even if an external electric field is applied to them.

-- In the fused state, ionic compounds conduct electricity because the positive and negative ions in the fused state become free to move under the applied electric field.
+- In fused state, ionic compounds conduct electricity because the positive and negative ions in fused state become free to move under the applied electric field.

 - The solutions of ionic compounds are good conductors of electricity because ionic compounds give free ions in solution.

-- They possess high melting and boiling points due to the formation of cystal lattice.
+- They possess high melting and boiling points due to the formation of a crystal lattice.

-- The polar linkages present in ionic compounds are non-directional, and they formed gaint type molecule.
-Each ion is surrounded by geratest possible number of oppositely charged ions.
+- The polar linkages present in ionic compounds are non-directional, and they commonly form a giant type molecule.
+Each ion is surrounded by the greatest possible number of oppositely charged ions.
 Therefore, no separate or discrete molecules are present in the crystal lattice of an ionic compound.